 - Distance learning units: $1,800

 We accept and review applications on a rolling basis, which means you are welcome to submit your application at any time.
-We recommend you check with our program by writing to email@example.com to determine if we are currently accepting applications for open spots or the waitlist.
+We recommend you check with our program by writing to firstname.lastname@example.org to determine if we are currently accepting applications for open spots or on the waitlist.

 How to Apply